Assassination of Mohamed Boudiaf

-The Assassination of Mohamed Boudiaf took place on 29 June 1992.
-As Chairman of the High Council of Algeria, was killed by one of his own bodyguards, Lambarek Boumaarafi, presented officially as an Islamic fundamentalist, and a sympathiser of the Islamic Salvation Front (FIS), who acted alone.
+The assassination of Mohamed Boudiaf took place on 29 June 1992.
+As Chairman of the High Council of Algeria, Boudiaf was killed by one of his own bodyguards, Lambarek Boumaarafi, who was presented officially as an Islamic fundamentalist, and a sympathiser of the Islamic Salvation Front (FIS), who acted alone.
 He was assassinated in Annaba while addressing a public meeting on June 29, 1992, which was later broadcast on national TV.

 He received three bullets, two in the head and one in his back.
-He was president for only five months, after his return from exile in Morocco to rule over the HCE (High Council of State) that emerged as a constitutional alternative to the Islamic State declared by the FIS after winning 1991 first democratic elections in the country since its independence in 1962.
+He was president for only five months, after his return from exile in Morocco to rule over the High Council of State (HCE) that emerged as a constitutional alternative to the Islamic State declared by the FIS after winning the 1991 parliamentary election — the first democratic elections in the country since its independence in 1962.
 His mission was to crush the FIS, stop the civil war and restore order.